 1 Property EU, Top 100 Investors, December 2018

-INDUSTRIAL: Ongoing strong demand for logistics is visible in increasing transaction volumes.
-Demand is driven by good fundamental such as the economy and growth in e-commerce.
-Due to demand/growth, yield compressed quiet strongly during the past three to four years.
-We expect the same movement in 2018, after that more sideways movements.
-At the moment it is probably the one sector with the strongest pressure on yields.
-Main sector activity stems from ‘traditional’ companies but trends in logistics, ie, in e-commerce and also increases in consumer spending offer a good basis for growth of the sector.
+INDUSTRIAL: Ongoing strong interest in industrial investment with sins of insufficient supply to feed demand.
+With global economy slowing, industrial is a sector that is affected markedly.
+Due to demand/growth, yields compressed quite strongly during the past three to four years.
+We expect a more sideways movement in the future.
+Main sector activity stems from ‘traditional’ companies but trends in logistics, ie, in ecommerce and also stable consumer spending offer a good base for growth of the sector.

-OFFICE: Office markets still see highest demand and appetite keeps up, for one given by overall attractiveness of the real estate markets, for the other as good economic fundamentals keep demand for office space up.
-The lack of new supply and of existing good quality has somewhat aggravated in the course of 2017, pushing rental growth in most markets.
-Overall, there we also expect rents to grow in 2018.
-We expect momentum to uphold until 2019, before slightly changing direction or only being stable.
-Also the office markets undergo some structural changes, as space for companies isn’t just a cost anymore, but an asset to attract and motivate good employees.
+OFFICE: While demand for good office assets is still high given the relative attractiveness of real estate investments, investors are faced with a lack of good quality supply.
+While take-up of space has been relatively good due to good employment growth, further developments are to be watched in light of the slowing economic dynamics.
+At the same time space supply is scarce as well, upholding rental growth in good locations.
+Also the office markets undergo some structural changes, as space for companies is not just a cost anymore, but an asset to attract and motivate good employees.
 We expect strongest growths in cities that exhibit a strong base in technology and creative sector along with a good quality of life.

-RESIDENTIAL: Due to demographics, housing remains a major trend in Europe.
-New forms of housing with high flexibility for younger people are being developed as well as senior-friendly facilities for older people.
+RESIDENTIAL: Due to ongoing urbanisation, the desire of flexibility and most of all the affordability issue, the demand for rental apartments is increasing all over Europe.
 Markets that are less known for residential investment are attracting attention (ie, Dublin, France and Spain).
-In this early stage, the residential market may qualify as an alternative sector, so investors need to be cautious.
+In this early stage, the residential market may qualify as an alternative sector, so investors are advised to be cautious.

-OTHERS: Growing importance of the residential sector underlines the shift to other alternative segments such as hotels and healthcare.
+OTHERS: Growing importance of the residential sector underlines the shift to alternative segments such as hotels and health care.
 The mature phase of the cycle has prompted some investors to focus on the higher-yielding alternative sector.
 Hunt for yield is only one part of these sectors’ growth, given that they also benefit from Europe’s ageing population (senior housing) and increasing travel activity (hotel).
+The hospitality like concept of, eg, coworking spaces (ie, let the space to an operator and not directly to the tenant) is a trend that is growing in all sectors.

 Investment principles & strategy